 We have determined the liquidity of the Group to be a key audit matter as the availability of funds will impact the Group's ability to continue as a going concern.

 Our audit procedures included, amongst others:

-Evaluated management's cash flow forecast prepared based on approved budget on the Group's ability to settle its short term obligations and capital commitments.
+Evaluated management's cash flow forecast prepared based on approved budget on the Group's ability to settle its obligations as and when they fall due.